 Before looking at data interoperability challenges, let’s start with two definitions, data interoperability and data integration.

 For many years, my perspective as an IT integrator was that these terms were synonymous.
 Now, I think there is a difference.
-First, the term data integration” is more technically focused on the process and the specifications of data formats
+First, the term “data integration” is more technically focused on the process and the specifications of data formats.

 The Five Major Constraints for Organizations Achieving Data Interoperability.

 For businesses to successfully compete in a digital world, they need to achieve data interoperability between their partners’ systems and with their internal systems.
 Consequently, they first have to have a complete understanding of data interoperability challenges in order to mitigate them.
 Indeed, this is the first step to overcome these constraints.
 For the remainder of this article, I’ll examine the constraints involved in achieving data interoperability.
-These include an adhere to tech standards, compliance with data protection laws, secure access to data, the high costs of integration, and to correctly interpreted data.
+These include having to adhere to tech standards, compliance with data protection laws, secure access to data, the high costs of integration, and the capability to correctly interpreted data.

 1. Adhering to Tech Standards: The Lack Of Standards Frustrates Data Interoperability.